 “She diffuses more knowledge than any woman I know, or indeed, almost any man.
 Conversing with her, you may find variety in one“.

 She anonymously contributed 3 dialogs to Lyttelton’s Dialogues of the Dead in 1760 and published her book ‘An Essay on the Writings and Genius of Shakespeare compared with the Greek and French Dramatic Poets, with some Remarks upon the Misrepresentations of Mons. de Voltaire‘ at the end of the 1760s.
 Her work was a great success and her reputation as an author grew significantly.
 Unfortunately, her husband died in 1775 and Elizabeth Montagu decided to take control of the families’ interest.
 Montagu was also a good businesswoman and increased her husband’s wealth.
 She built “Montagu House” in London on Portman Square and a “Montagu House” in Sandleford near Newbury, whose garden she had designed by Capability Brown.
-She died in her London home and left her fortune to her late brother’s son Matthew Robinson, whom she had adopted .
+She died in her London home on 25.
+August 1800 and left her fortune to her late brother’s son Matthew Robinson, whom she had adopted .
+A collection of Montagu’s letters was first published 1809 by her nephew and heir, Matthew Montagu, under the title, The Letters of Mrs. Elizabeth Montagu, with Some of the Letters of her Correspondents.
+The selection reflects a concern for Montagu’s moral reputation.

 References and Further Reading: